DSSA-Stockton-University/lectures-data-gathering-and-warehousing/lectures_data_warehousing/wk_04a_transactions.md

 Read committed is imperfect, and there are still plenty of ways in which you can have concurrency bugs when using this isolation level.

-__Nonrepeatable read or read skew__ occur when you read at the same time you committed a change and you may see inconsistent temporal changes or results.
+__Non-repeatable read or read skew__ occur when you read at the same time you committed a change and you may see inconsistent temporal changes or results.

 There are some situations that cannot tolerate such temporal inconsistencies: